dekubeku/NewsApp/README.md

          <string name="key">"YOUR_KEY"</string>
       </resources>

+## App overview
+The app mainly consists of three activities: ```MainActivity```, ```SearchList```, and ```Article```.
+The user starts out in the ```MainActivity``` where they are asked to input the news domain.
+That input is then sent to the second activity, ```SearchList``` where most of the code is.
+The largest methods in ```SearchList``` and their functionality are:

+*```getArticles``` - Performs an HTTP-request throught the NEWSApi and returns a JSONObject containing the data we want.
+From this JSONObject we extract a JSONArray that specifically holds the all the articles within each element.

+*```jsonToListItem``` - From the JSONArray we got from the previous method, we extract the data we want from each article and make them into an article-items. (```Item.java```) With these items we then populate the ListView so that the user may scroll through the articles and interact with them.

+*```getArticleImage``` - The ImageUrl from the JSONObject for each article is used to perform yet another HTTP request.
+The returned image is then assigned to the item it belongs to, and then updates the list.

+When an article item is clicked, the user is taken to the ```Article``` activity, where the content from the full article is displayed.

 ## Some features not mentioned above
+* In the ```SearchList```, the information displayed about each article is: Title, Image, Author, Date, and a short description.
-* User may navigate to website if they want to read the article there instead
+* User may navigate to the news website from the ```Article``` activity if they want to read the article there instead.
-* While scrolling through the list of articles, more articles load automatically when bottom is reached
+* While scrolling through the list of articles, more articles load automatically when bottom is reached.
 * App has a nice dark theme that doesn't hurt the users eyes, wow!

 ## Some drawbacks/compromises